stonerlab/Stoner-PythonCode/doc/readme.rst

 The **Stoner.Image** package is a new feature of recent versions of the package and provides dedicated classes for working with image data, and in particular for analysing Kerr Microscope image files.
 It provides an **ImageFile** class that is functionally similar to **DataFile** except that the numerical data is understood to represent image data and additional methods are incorporated to facilitate processing.
+The **ImageFolder** and **ImageStack** classes provide similar functionality to **DataFolder** but with additional methods specific to handling collections of images. **ImageStack** uses a 3D numpy array as it's primary image store which permits faster access (at the expense of a larger memory footprint) than the lazy loading ordered dictionary of **ImageFolder**

 Resources
 ==========